What is Interlibrary Loan?

 What are the loan periods and restrictions for interlibrary loan materials?

-Loan periods are established by the lending library and vary between two and four weeks.
+Loan periods are established by the lending library and vary from two to sixteen weeks.
 These loan periods must be respected.
 One renewal is sometimes possible, but this is at the discretion of the lending library.
 Our standard renewal request is two weeks from the original due date.
 Lending libraries will sometimes deny our request or they may approve the request with an even more generous renewal time.
 Ideally, renewals should be requested on or before the original due date and may be requested within your ILL account online under the "View/Renew Checked out Items" from within your main menu.
 You may also request a renewal by phone (413-545-0553) or in person if necessary.
 We'll follow up with an email confirming the new due date that is set by the lending library.

 Lending libraries sometimes require that their materials be used only in the library, or that they not be photocopied.
 ILL will not waive such restrictions for individuals.

 How do I renew a book that I have checked out through ILL?